Enquire

 Thiruketheeswaram Kovil

-The spiritual heart of Mannar is Thiruketheeswaram Kovil, also known as Ketheeswaram Temple or Tirukketsvaram.
-This ancient Hindu shrine, one of the oldest Hindu temples in Mannar, overlooks the historic Tamil port towns of Manthai and Kudiramalai in India and is a captivating landmark.
+Thiruketheeswaram Kovil, also known as Ketheeswaram Temple or Tirukketsvaram, is the spiritual heart of Mannar.
+This ancient Hindu shrine, one of the oldest in Mannar, overlooks the historic Tamil port towns of Manthai and Kudiramalai in India and is a captivating landmark.
 While primarily a place of worship for devotees of Lord Shiva, the temple's rich history and architectural beauty entice explorers of all faiths.
 Join hands and wander through the centuries, experiencing this iconic destination’s tranquillity and cultural significance.

 Mannar Bird Sanctuary